 About Me

-Armijo’s creative practice is rooted in themes of diaspora, assimilation, loss, and the intimate connections that bind us.
-Drawing from a personal archive of family artifacts, she explores these ideas through painting, textiles, and mixed media.
-Her work investigates how we carry culture, remember, and remake meaning over time and across distance.
+Armijo’s work is rooted in themes of diaspora, assimilation, loss, and the intimate connections that bind us.
+Drawing from a personal archive of family artifacts, she explores how we carry culture, remember, and remake meaning over time and across distance.

 Armijo was recently interviewed by Books Are My People.
 Click here to listen to the interview.